 The French Riviera or Côte d’Azur is the stretch of Mediterranean coastline in the southeast corner of France and the easternmost section of the Provençal coast.
 It marks the shoreline of the Var and Alpes-Maritimes departments that are part of the wider Provence-Alpes-Côte d’Azur region.

-Originally, it used to be Cannes, world-famous for the Cannes Film Festival, but when Saint-Tropez gained fame, and other towns west of Saint-Tropez saw their chance to shine, the border was moved along.
+Originally, it used to be Cannes, world-famous for the Cannes Film Festival, but when Saint-Tropez gained fame, and other towns west of Saint-Tropez saw their chance to shine, the border was moved.
 The term Côte d’Azur is a marketing concept, after all.

-So, each has his own idea of the modern westernmost border.
+So, each has their idea of the modern westernmost border.
 Some consider it to be Marseille, some Cassis, some Toulon, some Hyères, and some Saint-Tropez.
-I, myself, am torn between Cassis and Hyères simply because I have a soft spot for Cassis.
-My French Riviera map as well as the articles in this blog reflect that.

 Did you know that the French Riviera is part of a wider Mediterranean Riviera?
 The easternmost border of the French Riviera connects to the Italian Riviera, which includes two sections: the Ponente Riviera (west of Genoa) and the Levante Riviera (east of Genoa).
 It coincides with the Ligurian coastline and includes tourist magnets Cinque Terre and Portofino.
 The word “riviera” is Italian for “coastline”.

-Even though the history of the French Riviera traces back to the ancient Greeks and Romans, most of today’s historic landmarks date from the Middle Ages.
+Even though the history of the French Riviera dates back to the ancient Greeks and Romans, most of today’s historic landmarks date from the Middle Ages.

 By the second half of the 19th century, the French Riviera had become a popular winter retreat for the British upper class.
 Around that same time, the railway was introduced, making the French Riviera much more easily accessible.

 Soon, the European aristocracy flocked to this iconic coastline.
-They spent their days enjoying the warming winter sun, in the exotic gardens with imported tropical plants from far-flung destinations, and in the casinos which were called “health spas” to misguide the Church.
+They spent their days enjoying the warming winter sun in the exotic gardens with imported tropical plants from far-flung destinations and in the casinos, which were called “health spas” to mislead the Church.

 By the time French politician and poet Stephen Liégeard came up with the name “Côte d’Azur”, the French Riviera had become even more popular in the wealthiest European circles.

-But it wasn’t just the upper class who was attracted by the beauty of this stretch of Mediterranean coast, artists were too.
+But it wasn’t just the upper class who were attracted by the beauty of this stretch of Mediterranean coast; artists were too.
 Henri Matisse, Marc Chagall, Pablo Picasso… all were inspired by its magnetic beauty.

 By the interbellum, the French Riviera had become an established European playground for the elite.